-For example, assume we want to make a minor change to some files in the VOS interface IMIO, compiling for the ssun architecture.
+For example, assume we want to make a minor change to some files in the VOS interface IMIO, compiling for the sparc architecture on SunOS, which uses a shared library.
 We could do this as follows (this assumes that one is logged in as IRAF and that the usual IRAF environment is defined).

 '''

 % whoami

 iraf

 % cd $iraf

-% mkpkg ssun
+% mkpkg sparc

 % cd imio

 (edit the files)

+% mkpkg

 update IMIO libraries (libex)

+%

-% mkpkg
+% cd $iraf/bin.sparc

 save copy of old shared image

-% cd $iraf/bin.ssun

-...for Solaris V2.4 or

-% cp S11_5.4.e S11_5.4.e.V211
+% cp S6.e S6.e.V210

-...for Solaris V2.5

-% cp S11_5.5.e S11_5.5.e.V211
+%

 % cd shlib

 % tar -cf ~/shlib.tar .

 backup shlib just in case

 % mkpkg update

 make and install new shared image

 '''